stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Optional

 + `extraSpotNumber` : The number of extra spots *available*, i.e. free.
 Extra spots are those reserved for special purposes and usually require a permit.
-Permit details will be found at parking spot group.
+Permit details will be found at parking group level (entity of type `ParkingGroup`).
 This value must aggregate free spots from all groups devoted to special parking.
     + Attribute type: [Number](http://schema.org/Number)
     + Allowed values: A positive integer number, including 0. `extraSpotNumber` plus `availableSpotNumber` must be lower than or equal to `totalSpotNumber`.